No Time To Exercise Because You Work Too Much?

-Another way to help fit exercise into your busy schedule is to make your training fun.
-The easiest way to do this is to make your exercise routine into a challenge.
+Another way to help fit exercise into your busy schedule is to make your training fun, something that you will look forward to.

 If your goal is to just run on the treadmill for 30 minutes or to simply train your biceps, then you will get nowhere fast.
 This stuff is unbelievably boring.

-If you can make exercise fun then you are more likely to keep at it, and find the time to do it.
+Vague training plans such as these will not motivate you to exercise.
+By making your training fun, you are more likely to keep at it and find/make the time to do it.

 - Aim for a Small Win Every Day: As you track your progress, try to be better than you were the day before in any measure, (sets, reps, weight, etc).
-It's like watching yourself evolve!
+Get one more repetition.
+Lift 5 more lbs.
+Do it with a shorter rest period.
+It doesn’t matter what it is.
+Get better in some way.
+It’s like watching yourself evolve!